shivam2199/MERN_website/README.md

 # MERN_website
 An online Tshirt Store which is built using MERN stack (Mongoose, Express, React, Node).

-The only difference between site_1 and site_2 is the type of payment gateway used.

-1) site_1 -> Stripe
-2) site_2 -> Paypal
+It implements the CRUD functions (Create, Read, Update, Delete) and are beautified using the bootstrap.

+I have integrated the Stripe payment gateway for easy payments.

 To see their working :-